JCMexplains/writing-for-success-2023/textbook.md

 The relative pronoun *that* may be added to give more details to the subject.

-**Sentence using a relative pronoun:** A relative pronoun is a type of pronoun **that** helps connect details to the subject of the sentence.
+**Sentence using a relative pronoun**: A relative pronoun is a type of pronoun **that** helps connect details to the subject of the sentence.

 **Tip**